nerded1337/zydiskell/README.md

 - Recursively clone the project: `git clone --recursive https://github.com/nerded1337/zydiskell`
 - Either use Stack or Cabal: `stack build` | `cabal v2-build`

+Notes:
-Note: The [Zydis library](https://github.com/zyantific/zydis) will be directly compiled by GHC.
+- the [Zydis library](https://github.com/zyantific/zydis) is directly embedded and compiled by GHC.
+- we support the last three major GHC versions, currently: `8.6`, `8.8` and `8.10`

 ## Interface